-Dear Students and Parents/Guardians,
+Dear Students and Parents/Guardians.

-Welcome to the 2019-2020 school year!
+Welcome to the 2020-2021 school year!

 Each year we publish the Student/Parent handbook and post it on our website in order to provide families with basic information about the school, its policies and procedures.
 Please read and discuss this information with the entire family.
+Due to COVID-19 guidelines, many of our policies have changed for this year.